How I Build and Run This Website January 15, 2026

 It scales to zero

-What I'd Change
+What I Would Change

 Recap

-The whole setup is:
+The setup is:

-• Write posts in org mode
+• Write posts in Org mode

-• Use Emacs batch mode to convert to HTML
+• Convert with Emacs batch mode